Biden administration details new research plan on ‘long COVID’ illness - NewsBreak

 The Biden administration said those people will span “all ages, races, ethnicities, and socioeconomic statuses — including pregnant people, individuals with disabilities, and those from the communities hardest hit by the pandemic.”

-The post Biden administration details new research plan on ‘long COVID’ illness appeared first on Michigan Advance .
+The post Biden administration details new research plan on ‘long COVID’ illness appeared first on New Jersey Monitor .